Phil Lunn Is…

 And some groups from other places

-I regularly teach and coach improvisers in improvised singing.
+I regularly teach and coach improvisers in improv and musical improv.

 This course covers song structures, rhyming, opening numbers, and moving from scene into song.